 How to Tackle Cooking Times

 Probably the most difficult part of of converting any recipe is figuring out how long to cook and at what temperature.
 Instant Pot cooking times are much lower than Crock Pot cook times, so you’ll always want to extend the time it takes to cook a recipe in the crock pot.

 There are some resources out there that will give you a general idea of how much you are cooking and what temperature/time it will require.
 There is a great guide on Crock-Pot.com but they keep moving it, so I can’t link to it.
-I’d google and search for it :) The guide gives you cooking times, fill levels, and even some conversions between high and low temperature cooking time!
+I’d google and search for it :) The guide gives you cooking times, fill levels, and even some conversions between high and low temperature cooking time.

-Remember that when you are cooking meat it’s important to be sure that the internal temperature reaches a safe level.
-Use the guides as a resource but always check your meat temperatures before eating.
+Remember that when you are cooking meat, it’s important to be sure that the internal temperature reaches a safe level.
+Use the recipes as a resource but always check your meat temperatures before eating.

 Keep Track of What Works

 One of the easiest ways to learn how to convert Instant Pot Recipes to Crockpot cooking is through trial and error.
 Keep track of what works and what does not.
 You can make adjustments and before long you’ll be a pro at converting recipes!